interpolants/forecasting/README.md

 This repository contains a minimal working code to recreate the experiments presented in this paper.
 The code will be uploaded by the ICML 2024 conference.

+Code for the Navier Stokes experiment can be found in the folder `navier-stokes`

 ## If you use this code for some purpose, please cite: